metrics20/spec/spec.md

-type        | further describe the metric.  type is a very generic word, only use it if you really don't know anything better. result      | values: ok, fail, ... (for http requests, http_code is probably more useful) stat        | to clarify the statistical view bin_upper   | if your metrics are separated into bins by some numeric value, upper limit of a bin (like (statsd) histograms) direction   | in/out (not 'tx' or 'rx', more consistent) mtype       | type of metric in terms of how the data should be interpreted.
+type        | further describe the metric.  type is a very generic word, only use it if you really don't know anything better. result      | values: ok, fail, ... (for http requests, http_code is probably more useful) stat        | to clarify the statistical view bin_max     | if your metrics are separated into bins by some numeric value, upper limit of a bin (like (statsd) histograms) direction   | in/out (not 'tx' or 'rx', more consistent) mtype       | type of metric in terms of how the data should be interpreted.
 See below. unit        | in what is the magnititude being measured.  see below